 26th August 1809, Following the victory at Talavera, Arthur was elevated to the Peerage of the United Kingdom as Viscount Wellington of Talavera and of Wellington in the county of Somerset.
 He also gained the subsidiary title of Baron Douro of Wellesley.

-27th September 1810, The French were defeated at the Battle of Bucaco by Arthurs Anglo-Portuguese Army.
+27th September 1810, The French become defeated at the Battle of Bucaco by Arthurs Anglo-Portuguese Army.
 He prevented the Lisbon Peninsula by secretly constructing lines of forts and other military defences, with flanks defended by the Royal Navy.

 3rd May 1811, Arthurs British-Portuguese army at the Battle of Fuentes de Oñoro, stopped the French Army under Marshal André Masséna relieving the besieged city of Almeida.
 Arthurs subordinate William Beresford, 1st Viscount Beresford fought Marshal Soult’s ‘Army of the South’ to a mutual bloody standstill at the Battle of Albuera (16th May 1811).